Old-Growth Forest Hike

 Stop 4 - Decoding the Old-Growth

 Directions: Continue on the trail for 0.04 miles, about 70 yards.
-Take a left to begin the loop in a clockwise direction.
+Take a left to begin the loop in a clockwise direction

 How do we know that the Burnwood forest is old-growth?
 The presence of numerous species of large trees made park rangers at New River Gorge National Park & Preserve believe that the forest could be considered old-growth.
 During the fall of 2022, the National Park Service partnered with Dr. Tom Saladyga, Professor of Geography at Concord University in Athens, West Virginia.
-Dr. Saladyga is a dendrochronologist, or a scientist who specializes in using the annual growth rings to accurately date trees and study changes in the environment, such as past fire, climate, storms, and human activities.
+Dr. Saladyga is a dendrochronologist, or a scientist who specializes in using annual growth rings to accurately date trees and study changes in the environment, such as past fire, climate, storms, and human activities.

 A tall tree with a gnarled and twisted trunk stretching up with green leaves towards the sunny sky